landonb/nark/docs/styleguide.rst

   reader to figure out which parts of the code are relevant to his/her needs and which are internal details.
 * Try to minimize use of return statements with a method/function while using exceptions wherever suitable.
-While this may not allways improve readability it tends to make debugging easier as it provides one central breaking point.
+While this may not always improve readability it tends to make debugging easier as it provides one central breaking point.
 * Methods should have the following order: special (``__foo__``) > public  >
   private (`_foo``).